ShadowDara/Search2.0/README.md

 - added the size for each File in the (via ``create-index.py``) created Index File
 - added ``INFO.md``

+some little changes:
+- added folder path and version output to the python scripts

 ## V.1.1.0

 **added Statistics at the end of the (via "create-index.py") created Index File**